What Are Essential Oils Used For?

 Essential oils are aromatic liquids extracted from plants.
 The essence of herbs and spices in concentrated liquid form, they smell nice, have therapeutic properties and can even be used in cooking and cleaning.

+Medical professionals and researchers are now taking note of essential oils in a serious way, integrating them into their practices more than ever before.
 Vanderbilt Hospital in the United States did a study to answer for themselves the question, What are essential oils used for?
 The ER’s Wellness Committee decided to test the oils to see if they would improve the “hospital smell” and the workplace atmosphere.
 They wanted to decrease stress and increase energy.
 What they did was something called diffusion – letting the aromatic molecules of several essential oils dissipate into the air so that people would smell them.
 What this did was allow people to inhale the aromatic benefits inherent in the properties of each oil.

 According to their survey of over 100 ER staff members, 41% of them said they were stressed out at work before the oils.
 After using the oils, only 3% were stressed.
 Prior to using aromatherapy, 60% of the staff members were frustrated at work.
 After diffusing the oils, 6% felt frustrated.